bullhorn/invenias-api-docs/source/index.html.md

 <br><i>Figure 1.
 Invenias Professional – Category List modal.</i>
 <br></br>

 Please note, the number of category lists allowed in Invenias is only limited only by the resources available in the database.
-This means that it’s workable to have thousands of category lists; however, this is not advised as it would be unrealistic for end-users of our products to be categorizing records across this many data points.
+This means that it's workable to have thousands of category lists; however, this is not advised as it would be unrealistic for end-users of our products to be categorizing records across this many data points.

 Parent-child hierarchies have an unusual way of storing the hierarchy in the sense that they have a variable depth.